vanina123/hello-rails-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for guiding us during the pratice
+I would like to thank Microverse for guiding us during the pratical

 <p align="right">(<a href="#readme-top">back to top</a>)</p>